-Pay Extra Attention to the Trust Cost and ROI of a System
+Pay Extra Attention to the True Cost and ROI of a System

 When answering these questions and finding the right system for you, CMMS cost can be the trickiest thing to figure out – and it is a crucial component.
 The right CMMS system will not only save you money in the long-term but also help you increase your ROI from day one.

 - What KPIs and metrics will you use to track ROI?

 - What is the total cost of each CMMS option you are considering, including training, upgrades, support and additional subscriptions?

 - Many CMMS systems charge based on the number of users.
 How many people will be using the system, and is this number likely to change in the future?